-This is the only special on this list with a death scene.
+This is the only special on this list with a death scene for a beloved character.
 Yukon Cornelius falls into the pit during his tussle with the Bumble, but survives.
 At least that “death,” though, would’ve involved some nature of dignity and sacrifice.
 Frosty is literally murdered by an elementary school magician who had a bad day and lost his hat.
 He melts slowly, Indiana Jones-style, in front of his best friend, a girl named Karen, after the magician locks them in a greenhouse and cackles outside.
 Forget that Frosty’s made of Christmas snow.
 Forget that he comes back to life four minutes later.
 An eight-year-old watched his face droop down into his shoulders.
 Imagine the screams?
 We shouldn’t have to.
 Especially at this time of year.

 This article was featured in the InsideHook newsletter.
 Sign up now.